dev4press/gd-forum-manager-for-bbpress/readme.txt

 * bbPress Plugin: 2.6.2 or newer

 = Basic Installation =
-* Plugin folder in the WordPress plugins folder must be `gd-forum-manager-for-bbpress`
+* Plugin folder in the WordPress plugins folder should be `gd-forum-manager-for-bbpress`
 * Upload folder `gd-forum-manager-for-bbpress` to the `/wp-content/plugins/` directory
 * Activate the plugin through the 'Plugins' menu in WordPress